JoniDani1/Quiz-Game-Socket/README.md

 # Quiz Game Socket

-A terminal-based multiplayer quiz game built with Python sockets.
+A multiplayer quiz game built with Python sockets.
 This project uses a single unified script for both hosting and joining games.
 One player acts as the host (question asker), and up to 5 others join as contestants to answer questions and compete for points.

 ## How to Play